 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare The State Bank to Other Competitive Offers

 |Savings Account||0.05% APY||$1000|

 The State Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-The State Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+The State Bank does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The State Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview
+The State Bank's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a The State Bank Near Me

-The State Bank has 16 locations across the U.S.Back to Overview
+The State Bank has 16 physical branches in the U.S.Back to Overview